MikeHopley/ftl-ships-strategy/index.md

 Don’t forget the weirdly-placed airlock on the drones room!
 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.

-Start your engines crew on sensors, and run your pilot to doors during the FTL jump.
+Start your engines crew on sensors, as enemy crew composition may be relevant when choosing a hack target.
 Just remember to send them back!

 Hacking’s cooldown resets when you jump.